 Created specialized sub-miniature, personalized online banking security device that allows for complex highly secure financial transactions through interaction with 2-line display UI.

 Executed detailed task analysis of trading functions on floor of NYSE over 3 month period.
 Developed hardware/display design configuration for first successful hand-held trading systems used on floor of NYSE.
 Development focused on cognitive and biomechanical aspects of hand-held device design.
 Produced simulations and executed user verification testing of device configurations.
 Solutions employed as templates for HHD device design.

 Conducted global market research audit of UX configurations for 350+ cellphones and smartphones.
 Identified trends in UX configurations and interaction frameworks based on OS functionality and market size / penetration.
 Developed detailed UX optimization strategy for cellphone and smartphone market based on current and projected trends in UX behaviors and modes of use.

 Executed complex projects focused specifically on optimization of hand-held products and related applications.
 Have undertaken extensive HFE analysis, design and testing of hand-held product design applications covering trading interfaces, surgical devices, drug delivery devices and hand controls (many applications).
-Clients include: Apple, Motorola, Samsung, Pfizer and other leading entities.
+Clients include: Motorola, Samsung, Pfizer and other leading high tech entities.

 Have undertaken complex projects in the process control industry: paper and sheet material production, electric power generation (fossil and nuclear), mining, large-scale pumping applications and telecommunications.
 Field research has included work with represented workers in several industry sectors.
 Clients include: Weir Minerals, Louisiana Power and Light, New Jersey Power and Light, ABB Accuray and others.